EchoLiao/NXVLogFormatter/README.md

 ## Why? ##

-Because traditional NSLog() is debug-friendly et al
+Because traditional NSLog() is not debug-friendly et al

 ## How ##